 3. Take a number of photos, not just one!

 We have all watched professional photographers at work at some time, be it a fashion photographer on the television or a wedding photographer at a wedding you are attending.
 Have you noticed how many photos they take?
 Hundreds and often thousands for a single event!

-Now we are not suggesting for a second that you need to take this many photographs but you need to take a dozen or so that include at least two set-ups or compositions.
+Now we are not suggesting for a second that you need to take this many photographs but you need to take a few and if possible include two set-ups or compositions.
 This way you will have choice.
 Take two or three images in quick succession for each set-up.
 This will maximise your chance of getting the photo just right, with no blinking or blur caused by camera shake.

-Tip 3 – Take at least a dozen or so photographs and include a couple of different set-ups.
+Tip 3 – Take four or five photographs and include a couple of different set-ups.